 Prior to founding PAM, Musa worked for NORESCO (now known as AMERESCO) as an Energy Engineer, then for Sodexo over an almost 19-year career span as an award-winning Facilities Manager, Director of Engineering, and District Manager as the executive responsible for the company’s healthcare facility solutions accounts providing facilities management services to healthcare clients in New England and New York City’s five boroughs.

-A native of Plateau State, Nigeria, Musa earned two Bachelor of Science degrees – first in Marine Engineering, and then in Facilities & Plant Engineering from Massachusetts Maritime Academy (MMA) on Cape Cod, in which time he was elected Secretary and then President of the Student Government Association representing the student body in matters of welfare, wellness, and education.
-Musa played varsity soccer at MMA, and served as Captain of the soccer team.
+A native of Plateau State, Nigeria, Musa earned two Bachelors of Science – first in Marine Engineering, and then in Facilities & Plant Engineering from Massachusetts Maritime Academy (MMA) on Cape Cod, in which time he was elected Secretary and then President of the Student Government Association representing the student body in matters of welfare, wellness, and education.
+Musa played varsity soccer at MMA and served as Captain of the soccer team.

 Musa tweets at the handle @SurvivedStroke, and is on Instagram as @Moosepee.

 Dr. Mitchell V. Sabbagh is the founder and director of Aesthetic Dentistry of New York (ADNY).
-His practice will be moving to Rockefeller Center in January 2017.
+His practice moved to Rockefeller Center in January 2017.

 As part of the Global iLab, Hakan is launching Turkish innovation gateway TurkInno in fall of 2016.